blueprint.json¶

 - create and authenticate the primary admin account

-- create additional users
+- create additional users and apply per-user settings

 - install or activate modules and themes